openjdk/jdk/doc/building.md

 ### libsleef

-libsleef, the [SIMD Library for Evaluating Elementary Functions]( https://sleef.org/) is required when building libvmath.so on Linux/aarch64 platforms.
+libsleef, the [SIMD Library for Evaluating Elementary Functions]( https://sleef.org/) is optional.
+But it will provide performance enhancement for vector math operations on Linux/aarch64 platforms.

   * To install on an apt-based Linux, try running `sudo apt-get install libsleef-dev`.